About the Vancouver Military Dinner

-The following organizations - all devoted to the wellbeing of Canada's servicepeople and veterans - have been featured at Vancouver Military Dinners.
+The following organizations - all dedicated to supporting the wellbeing of Canada's military personnel and veterans - have been featured at previous Vancouver Military Dinners.
 While we generally select a new organization to feature each year, those from past dinners remain an important part of our fabric, and retain our support and appreciation.

 Wounded Warriors Canada

 Wounded Warriors Canada is a national mental health service provider that uses clinical best practices and evidence informed care to create an environment of compassion, resiliency and hope for ill and injured Veterans, First Responders and their families.

 Funds raised in 2018 directly support Wounded Warriors' many programs, all of which make a significant difference for veterans, first responders, and their families.